-Our research proves nonprofit organizations can reduce acquisition costs and achieve better ROI by focusing resources on first-time donors who predictably make higher value gifts and are also more likely to be retained and produce higher lifetime value.
+Our research proves nonprofit organizations can reduce acquisition costs and achieve better ROI by focusing resources on attracting specific prospects who become first-time donors who predictably make higher-value gifts, are more likely to be retained and produce higher lifetime value.

-Summit Marketing uses proprietary combinations of lists and key performance indicators to help identify the traits of our strongest donors and to predict and model the response rate of your optimal new donor mix.
+Summit Marketing uses proprietary combinations of lists and key performance indicators to help identify the traits of your strongest prospective donors and to predict and model the response rate of your optimal new donor mix.

 Fishing for a better catch.

-Summit focuses on the prospective donors who will effectively support your mission to improve initial gift, to lower acquisition costs, and to increase retention.
-We would all like to have vast numbers of new donors who give large donations – the whales – but experience suggests that targeting only these prospects is prohibitively expensive.
-On the other hand, casting for minnows, while driving a large number of small gifts, is also financially draining.
-Ultimately, it is a mix of small, medium and large gifts that generates the fastest path to a positive return, higher lifetime value and the net dollars to fund your programs.
+Summit focuses on the prospective donors who will support your mission with higher initial gifts to lower acquisition costs and increase retention.
+We would all like to have vast numbers of new donors who give large donations – whales – but experience suggests that targeting only these prospects is prohibitively expensive.
+On the other hand, casting for minnows while driving a large number of small gifts is also financially draining.
+Ultimately, it is a strategic mix of small, medium and large gifts that generates the fastest path to a positive return, higher lifetime value and the net dollars to fund your programs.